Robert Mugabe: Later years: 2013–2017

 In February 2014, Mugabe underwent a cataract operation in Singapore; on return he celebrated his ninetieth birthday at a Marondera football stadium.
 In December 2014, Mugabe fired his vice-president, Joice Mujuru, accusing her of plotting his overthrow.
 In January 2015, Mugabe was elected as the Chairperson of the African Union (AU).
 In November 2015, he announced his intention to run for re-election as Zimbabwe's president in 2018, at the age of 94, and was accepted as the ZANU–PF candidate.
-In February 2016, Mugabe said he had no plans for retirement and would remain in power "until God says 'come'".
-In February 2017, right after his 93rd birthday, Mugabe stated he would not retire nor pick a successor, even though he said he would let his party choose a successor if it saw fit.
+In February 2016, Mugabe said he had no plans for retirement and would remain in power "until God says 'come.
+In February 2017, during the celebrations for his 93rd birthday, Mugabe stated he would not retire nor pick a successor, even though he said he would let his party choose a successor if it saw fit.
 In May 2017, Mugabe took a weeklong trip to Cancún, Mexico, ostensibly to attend a three-day conference on disaster risk reduction, eliciting criticism of wasteful spending from opposition figures.
 He made three medical trips to Singapore in 2017, and Grace Mugabe called on him to name a successor.

 In October 2017, the World Health Organization (WHO) appointed Mugabe as a goodwill ambassador; this attracted criticism from both the Zimbabwean opposition and various foreign governments given the poor state of the Zimbabwean health system.
 Responding to the outcry, WHO revoked Mugabe's appointment a day later.
 In response, foreign minister Walter Mzembi said the United Nations system should be reformed.